 Customer data stored in a CRM database can include items like:

 Most CRM databases are based in the cloud, so your employees can access the data anytime, anywhere.
-Whether you're taking customer calls, creating reports, or building out an email campaign, you'll be able to take effective, data-informed action.
+Whether you're taking customer calls, creating reports or building out an email campaign, you'll be able to take effective, data-informed action.

 Nix the tedious administrative tasks so your employees can spend more time focusing on what's important.
-CRM software automates tasks like data entry, note-taking, storing prospective clients' contact information, sending follow-up emails, and more.
+CRM software automates tasks like data entry, note-taking, storing prospective clients' contact information, sending follow-up emails and more.

 The level of organization a CRM provides can arm your company with the ability to reach out to and follow up with prospects quickly and with the most accurate, up-to-date information on hand.

-Revenue forecasting can help you make data-driven decisions and inform your business's future strategy.
-A CRM database can help you save sales data and spin up reports that showcase metrics in an easy, readable format.
-These metrics might include items like average monthly recurring revenue, sales velocity, and average deal size
+Many CRM systems provide reporting capabilities that can help you not only track leads and deals but create revenue forecasts to see if your deals are meeting your quarterly or yearly goals.
+Revenue forecasting can help you make data-driven decisions and inform your business strategy.
+A CRM database can help you save sales data and generate reports that showcase metrics in an easy, readable format.
+These metrics might include items like average monthly recurring revenue, sales velocity and average deal size.

 This way, you can set and modify goals like next quarter's sales quota or revenue with objective data to back them up.
-CRM reports can also help you figure out which of your sales and lead generation tactics are actually working — and which ones you can nix in order to focus on winning strategies.
+CRM reports can also help you figure out which of your sales and lead generation tactics are working — and which ones you can nix to focus on winning strategies.